Top 10 Surprising Uses Of (Food Grade) Activated Charcoal To Improve Your Life!

 Activated charcoal is also used in the event of an accidental, or purposeful, overdose of many pharmaceutical drugs and over-the-counter medications.
 It’s effective for aspirin, opium, cocaine, morphine and acetaminophen.
 It’s important that the proper amount is administered as quickly as possible — definitely within an hour of ingestion.

 In the event of poisoning, call 911 immediately.
 Proper dosing is imperative.
 According to the University of Michigan Health System, 50 to 100 grams (not milligrams!) is used in cases of poisoning in adults and 10 to 25 grams for children.(8)

 In addition, activated charcoal can be used in cases of food poisoning when nausea and diarrhea are present.
 Adults take 25 grams at onset of symptoms or when food poisoning is suspected, and children should be given 10 grams.
 Increase dosage as necessary.
 Remember, it’s essential that adequate water is consumed when activated charcoal is taken.

-7. Skin And Body Health
+7. Activated Charcoal For Skin And Body Health

 Activated charcoal uses extend beyond internal applications.
 For external treatments, it’s effective at treating body odor and acne and relieving discomfort from insect bites, rashes from poison ivy or poison oak, and snake bites.